Doprez/StrideTerrainEditor/README.md

 ### Getting Started:
 * Download the source and extract somewhere.
 * The Stride version used is 4.1.
 Make sure you open the project in the Stride Studio under that version.
-Unfortunately, version 4.2 seems to introduce some problems that I wasn't able to solve.
+Unfortunately, version 4.2 seems to introduce some problems that I wasn't able to solve (or maybe it was just me...).
 So upgrade to 4.2 at your own risk.
 * If you have trouble with the project compiling in Visual Studio (VS), clean the solution and rebuild.
 * If all goes well, open the editor either through Stride Game Studio or from VS.
 * Note the following: